rajinder-yadav/tscli/README.md

 ### Source code

-Place all TypeScript code under the folder, `src/`, they will be picked up from here and compiled to the, `build/` folder under the project root.
+Place all TypeScript source code under the folder, `src/`, they will be picked up from here and compiled to the, `build/` folder under the project root.

-You are free to create addition folder and sub-folder under, `src/`, the compiler will recursively find and compile all TypeScript code.
+You are free to create addition folders and sub-folders under, `src/`, the compiler will recursively find and compile all TypeScript code.

 All TypeScript code in compiled to _ES5_ JavaScript.
 The target JavaScript code can be changed from the [TypeScript configuration](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) file, `tsconfig.json`.

-Some of the things to be controlled are:
+Some of the things you may want to configure:

 * Files to compile
 * Folders to include